ryanalvarado/CSC317-Assignment2/README.md

 # CSC373-Assignment2

 This project is for CSC373 Introduction to Web Software Development.
-Our goal was to create a basic and pretty website that utlizes CSS, Javascript, and SVG images and animations.
+Our goal was to create a basic and pretty website that utilizes CSS, Javascript, and SVG images and animations.

 ## References I used: